shin-myapps/Obsidian-Google-Drive/README.md

 ## Multiple Vaults

--   The Google Drive folder that gets created upon setup is the root folder for the vault, and is tagged with the vault name
+-   The Google Drive folder that gets created upon setup is the root folder for the vault and is tagged with the vault name
     -   It is named the same as your vault name, has a matching description, and stores the vault name internally
     -   You can rename the Google Drive folder without consequence
     -   You can also color the folder in Google Drive and place it wherever you please